nickredding/cordova-plugin-apple-watch-link/README.md

 //	returns: true if transmission was initiated, false if Watch
 //		is unavailable
 ```
 watchLink.sendComplicationInfo adds the key ```TIMESTAMP``` to the complicationInfo object which contains a unique timestamp representing the transfer.
 Note that if complicationInfo contains an existing key ```TIMESTAMP``` it will be overwritten with the timestamp.
-This value can be used to query the status of the transfer, and cancel the tranfer if desired.
-The value of this key can be retrived from the supplied complicationInfo object immedately upon return from the function invocation.
+This value can be used to query the status of the transfer, and cancel the transfer if desired.
+The value of this key can be retrieved from the supplied complicationInfo object immediately upon return from the function invocation.
 **Note:** the complicationInfo sent to the Swift layer is a clone of the object submitted to the sendComplicationInfo function.

 #### Complication data transfer status and flushing (iOS)